SaqibMasoodi/ChessEngine/README.md

 - **Keyboard Shortcut:** Press `Z` to rapidly Undo.

 ## Credits
-For a full breakdown of the assets, audio, and algorithmic resources used in this project, please refer to my [Credits](CREDITS.md) file.
+For a full breakdown of the assets, audio, and algorithmic resources used in this project, refer to [Credits](CREDITS.md) .

 ---
 ![Here is a screengrab!](image.png)